News & Events

 Theatre Design Forum

 7th November, 7:30pm at New Vic Theatre, Etruria Road ST5 0JG

 This forum will discuss some of Peter Rice's most exciting and innovative works in the context of the history and practice of theatre design.
 Discussants: Tom Hawkes (internationally recognised theatre and opera director: Sadler's Wells, ENO, Opera Holland Park), Lis Evans (resident designer, New Vic Theatre), Kate Burnett (Nottingham Trent University, leading theatre design historian), Michael Holt (stage designer for Alan Ayckbourn at the Stephen Joseph Theatre, Scarborough; and for 'The Woman in Black').

 The discussion will be chaired by writer, designer and artist Matthew Rice.

 Ticketed event - for tickets, call New Vic Theatre on 01782 717962

 20th October 2016

-We’re very excited to be working with Horlicks on an exclusive ½ Pint Mug design that is launching this October.
+We’re very excited to be working with Horlicks on an exclusive ½ Pint Mug design that is launching October 2016 - February 2017.